European-XFEL/DAMNIT/docs/backend.md

   ```
 - `cluster` (bool): whether or not to execute this variable in a Slurm job.
 This
   should always be used if the variable does any heavy processing.
+- `transient` (bool): whether or not to save the variable's result to the
+  database.
+This is useful for e.g. intermediate results.
+By default variables
+  save their results (transient=False).

 Variable functions can return any of: